Art in Philadelphia Hotels

 With more than 1,800 original works of art, THE LOGAN is like an art museum that lets you sleep over.
 The hotel’s collection is so extensive, a free, self-guided tour is provided through a mobile app.
 As you learn about the different pieces, you’ll notice the collection has a Philadelphia focus, from “Philadelphia Elite Silhouettes” — a large chandelier comprising more than 300 hanging portraits of famous Philadelphians — to “Join or Die,” a bronze, bas-relief interpretation of Benjamin Franklin’s famous sketch of the same name, to “Crew,” a series of life size sculptures of rowers paying homage to Boathouse Row.

-Appropriate for a hotel situated atop the Comcast Technology Center, the tallest building in the city, THE FOUR SEASONS HOTEL PHILADELPHIA invites guests to engage with high-end, one-of-a-kind experiences.
+Situated atop the Comcast Technology Center, the tallest building in the city, and recipient of a AAA Five Diamond Hotel Designation, THE FOUR SEASONS HOTEL PHILADELPHIA invites guests to engage with high-end, one-of-a-kind experiences.
 It starts with the 60th floor lobby, which features a floral art installation by famed floral artist Jeff Leatham and visual art by Japanese art collective teamLab.
 The experience continues in the guest rooms, which host an audio-visual art installation by musical artist Brian Eno.
 If guests still want more, the hotel’s Extraordinary Experience program offers the option of a private, docent-led tour of the Barnes Foundation, followed by dinner at the original Barnes mansion on the Main Line.

 THE HOTEL PALOMAR is a work of art in itself.
 Located in the former Philadelphia headquarters of the American Institute of Architects, the hotel has preserved the building’s original Art Deco details, including tile mosaics and artwork by Philadelphia artists.
 The property has also added new pieces from local artists and has sought to increase visitors’ engagement with the pieces by hosting installations, providing postcards designed by local artists and allowing local photographers to take over its Instagram.